 - formulating statements on research ethics in research applications.

 Contact: Dr. Marjo Rauhala, email@example.com, Phone + 43-1-58801-43404

 The Center for Research Data Management does not provide legally binding information.

-The Research and Transfer Support Office supports researchers and research groups at the TU Wien in various research and exploitation activities, e.g. patent and licence management and the design and negotiation of R&D contracts.
+The Research and Transfer Support Office, opens an external URL in a new window supports researchers and research groups at the TU Wien in various research and exploitation activities, e.g. patent and licence management and the design and negotiation of R&D contracts.

-If you have any questions regarding data protection or the processing of personal data, please refer to the TU Wien Data Protection website.
+If you have any questions regarding data protection or the processing of personal data, please refer to the TU Wien Data Protection, opens an external URL in a new window website.